 "And when I perceived that they were men of Egypt, I hastened to the home of the serpent king and told him.
 But he knew already more than I did myself, and said to me, 'Farewell, brave wanderer.
 Return in safety to your home and may my blessing go with you.'

-"Then I bowed before him and thanked him, and he gave me gifts of precious perfumes—of cassia and sweet woods, of kohl and cypress, of incense, of ivory and of other precious things.
+"Then I bowed before him and thanked him, and he gave me gifts of precious perfumes of cassia and sweet woods, of kohl and cypress, of incense, of ivory and of other precious things.
 And when I had set these upon the ship and the sailors would have landed, the island seemed to move away from them, floating on the sea.
 Then night fell suddenly, and when the moon shone out there was no island in sight but only the open waves.

 The day my Merchant Marine Friend told me the story about being found on the open sea he showed me a delicate gold necklace that had what looked like a small Chinese character dangling from it.
 He said one day in the hospital while being given a sponge bath he was looking in a hand mirror at his burn marks when he noticed he had the necklace around his neck.
 He never had a gold necklace in his life.
-When he asked the nurse where it came from she said as far as she knew he came in with it as it was found amongst the few personal effects he had with him.
-She said typically they would not put any jewelry on a patient but some of the staff thought that since he was so scared by the burns that he might like a little beauty in his life so someone put it around his neck.
+When he asked the nurse where it came from she said as far as she knew he came in with it as it was found among the few personal effects he had with him.
+She said typically they would not put any jewelry on a patient but some of the staff thought that since he was so scarred by the burns that he might like a little beauty in his life so someone put it around his neck.
 He told me he had no clue where it came from or how it came into his possession, but for sure he didn't have it on before he was torpedoed.
 He said everybody always admired it and it appeared to be very ancient.

 Several years later found me in a red-darkened strobe light lit bar sitting around with a handful of para-military types and close Army buddies in the Cholon district of Saigon gulping down a large amount of a seemingly never ending supply of of alcoholic beverages.
 From out of the smoky milieu of mostly horny and inebriated GIs, unsolicited, a tea girl attempted to sit on my lap and tried to put something around my neck.
 Pushing back I could see she held what appeared to be a gold necklace stretched between her hands.
 Hanging midway along the necklace was a small Chinese character.
 Basically grabbing the necklace from her hands I asked where it came from and how she got it.
-She turned facing a general group of barely discernible figures sitting and drinking toward the back of the barroom in the shadows along the darkened wall, telling me that one of the men, a burnt man, had paid her to put it on me.
+She turned pointing toward a group of barely discernible figures figures sitting and drinking toward the back of the barroom in the shadows along the darkened wall, telling me that one of the men, a burnt man, had paid her to put it on me.
 When I asked what she meant by a burnt man, using her hands in a swirling motion in front of her face combined with a snearing facial expression to indicate scars while gasping for air as if the man had a tough time breathing, said in broken english, "burnt man, burnt man."
 In just the few seconds it took me to work my way through the crowd to the back wall pulling the tea girl with me the burnt man, if there ever was a burnt man, was gone.
-Nor could anybody at any of the tables remember seeing or talking to a heavily scared man, burnt or otherwise, sitting at any of the tables --- although some of the GIs were fully able to recall the girl.[2]
+Nor could anybody at any of the tables remember seeing or talking to a heavily scarred man, burnt or otherwise, sitting at any of the tables --- although some of the GIs were fully able to recall the girl.[2]

 The necklace, which I still have and continue to wear to this day, from what I could remember, looked exactly like the one my merchant marine friend showed me and said to be mysteriously wearing out of nowhere the day he was found floating in the sea after his ship was torpedoed.
-The only problem is, by the time the incident in the Saigon bar occurred my friend had already been dead some ten years, having passed away during the summer between my sophmore and junior years in high school.
+The only problem is, by the time the incident in the Saigon bar occurred my friend had already been dead some ten years, having passed away during the summer between my sophomore and junior years in high school.
 At his memorial service I was told by family members, following a death bed request on his part, that in an effort to rejoin his fellow seamen he wanted to be cremated and his ashes tossed at sea near where his ship was torpedoed and, along with the ashes, the necklace returned to the sea as well.
 As far as I know those wishes had been complied with.[3]

 WORLD WAR II COMES TO REDONDO